nickyiliwang/learning-terraform/README.md

 ## Variable Validation
 making sure a variable value is exactly what we want. ie. int_port of nodered should be 1880

+## Hiding variable values inside *.tfvars
+*.tfvars should be in a .gitignore file

+## Selecting vars files during a tf apply
+ie. using different .tfvars for different regions
+"tf plan --var-files west.tfvars" will give you a different ext_port value